-If you’ve just bought a new computer and want to transfer the Windows 10 license from your old computer to the new one, this guide will show you how to transfer Windows 10 license to another computer.
+If you’ve just purchased a new computer and want to transfer the Windows 10 or Windows 11 license from your old computer to the new one, this guide will show you how to transfer your Windows license to another computer.

-Can I transfer Windows 10 license to another computer?
+Can I transfer a Windows license to another computer?

-By transferring, it means you will have to uninstall the license on your old computer in order to install it to another new computer.
-The same Windows 10 license cannot be used simultaneously in two computers.
+Transferring a license means you will have to uninstall the license on your old computer to install it on a new computer.
+The same Windows license cannot be used simultaneously on two computers.

-If the above condition is met and you’re sure your Windows 10 license can be transferred, follow the instruction below to do so.
+If the above condition is met and you’re sure your Windows license can be transferred, follow the instructions below.

-Before we begin, make sure you have the license key written down on a paper with you.
-If you don’t, download and install produkey from
+Before starting, ensure you have the license key written down or saved somewhere.
+If you don’t, download and install ProduKey from

-http://www.nirsoft.net/utils/produkey.zip to find your Windows 10 product key.
-Don’t worry, it’s a software used by millions of users to backup their Windows product key.
-For more detailed guide about this, read How to Find Windows 10 Digital License Product Key.
+http://www.nirsoft.net/utils/produkey.zip to find your Windows product key.
+This software is used by millions of users to back up their Windows product keys.
+For a detailed guide on how to do so, read: How to Find Windows 10/11 Digital License Product Key.

-- On your old PC, go to start menu / Windows search.
+- On your old PC, go to the Start menu or Windows search.

-- Right-click command prompt from the search result and select Run as administrator.
-This is important as the command we are about to enter requires admin privileges.
+- Right-click Command Prompt from the search results and select Run as administrator.
+This is important, as the command we are about to enter requires admin privileges.

-- Enter the following command to uninstall Windows 10 license from this old computer.
+- Enter the following command to uninstall the Windows license from the old computer:

 When the command is successfully executed, it will show a message that reads Uninstalled Windows 10 product key successfully.

-This will install the license right away and the transfer Windows 10 license to another new computer should be completed now.
+This will install the license, completing the transfer of the Windows license to your new computer.

-- Click on Settings (the gear icon at the left).
+- Click on Settings (the gear icon on the left).

 - Select Update & Security.